boltops-tools/terraspace-docs/_includes/cloud/setup-deploy.md

     Terraspace Cloud Stack demo-dev https://app.terraspace.cloud/boltops/main/demo/updates/update-nvEHbKSiGRe8nYTm

 Note: By default, the Terraspace Cloud Stack url is only generated when changes are detected to keep a high signal-to-noise ratio.
-You can adjust this behavior with `config.cloud.record`.
-See: [Cloud Config cloud.record]({% link _docs/cloud/config.md %}#record-changes-only)
+You can adjust this behavior with [config.cloud.record]({% link _docs/cloud/config.md %}#record-changes-only)

 The dashboard looks like this: